The Future of Real Time Payments in India

 Many of the real-time payment solutions offer an instant interbank and intrabank transfer which works 24×7 and can be initiated via smartphones, tablets, digital wallets, and the internet.
 Moving cash from one account to another has never been easier than today.

-A typical Person to person real-time payment is carried out through a series of payment messages.
+A typical Person-to-person real-time payment is carried out through a series of payment messages.
 The sender sends a payment instruction via a payment channel approved by the financial organization or bank.
-This instruction then goes to the bank where it is ensured that the funds requested are available.
-The instruction is then sent to the receiver’s bank via a secure RTP core infrastructure which validates the transaction.
+This instruction then goes to the bank, where it is ensured that the funds requested are available.
+The instruction is then sent to the receiver’s bank via a secure RTP core infrastructure, which validates the transaction.
 The receiving bank acknowledges the message and sends a message back to the RTP core infrastructure accepting or rejecting the transaction.
-When approved, the bank initiates the payment to the receiver’s account and the transaction is complete.
-All this happens in real time.
+When approved, the bank initiates the payment to the receiver’s account, and the transaction is complete.
+All this happens in real-time.

 Potential benefits of real-time payments